edm00se/blog/_drafts/2015-02-23-servlet-implementation.md

 | /xsp/exabstractservlet                 | com.hello.servlets.ExampleAbstractedServlet   | Example AbstractXSPServlet |

 ### Summary
 Now we have a servlet and it's fully registered with the application and accessible via an HTTP endpoint.
-The next post will get into what we do with those servlets.
+The next post will get into what we do with these servlets.